-- Performance of Land Use Policies: Although transit-supportive development is occurring, mostly on and near UNR's campus, it is unclear whether corridor policies have incentivized this development. - Potential Impact of Transit Investment on Regional Land Use: Approximately 20 percent of the total station area has development or redevelopment potential.
-At full build-out, the corridor could more than double its total population and employment, but growth in the corridor is expected to be slower than that of the region.
+- Performance of Land Use Policies: Although development is occurring, it is unclear whether corridor policies have incentivized this development. - Potential Impact of Transit Investment on Regional Land Use: Approximately 20 percent of the station areas have development or redevelopment potential.
+Regional projections estimate that up to 52,000 jobs and 42,000 residents will be added to the regional economy by 2020, with the majority of growth occurring in Washoe County.
+While the economic outlook for the region appears positive, it is unclear how the corridor will benefit from this growth.